thephpleague/commonmark/README.md

 ## Performance Benchmarks ##

-You can measure the performance of **commonmark-php** by running the `tests/benchmark/benchmark.php` tool.
+You can compare the performance of **commonmark-php** to other popular parsers by running the `tests/benchmark/benchmark.php` tool.

+As of version 0.1.1, this parser matches the performance of PHP Markdown Extra.

 ## Stability and Versioning ##